 Ensure that all applicants, including employees' family members, are subjected to the same screening and selection processes.
 If an employee recommends a family member for an open position, direct the family member to apply using the company's standard procedures.
 Employee referrals should only be one component of a well-rounded recruiting strategy.
 Relying solely on employee referrals may create a barrier to equal employment opportunity for groups not already represented in the employer's workforce.

 4. Changes in the family should be addressed

 Consider whether you'll require employees to report family changes that might cause a conflict of interest, such as when two employees marry.
 If employees are required to report a change in family status, instruct them on how to do so.
 With advance notice, the company can collaborate with employees to help avoid nepotism.

 5. Avoid conflicts

-If your anti-nepotism policy applies to employees, such as two relatives in the same chain of command, consider options for resolving the conflict.
+If your anti-nepotism policy applies to employees, such as two relatives in the same chain of command, consider options for resolving the conflict and maintain fair work environment.
 For example, one of the employees' supervision, evaluation, and discipline responsibilities could be delegated to another supervisor, or one of the employees could be transferred to another department.
 Make sure your decisions are made without bias, and consider consulting both employees for advice on how to best resolve a potential conflict.

 6. Consistently enforce